adeenasyed/adeenasyed/README.md

 </div>
 <hr>
 <div>
   I'm a junior software developer, currently building a website for a small business called KbSpas.
-Check it out down below!
+Check it out at https://www.kbspas.ca
 </div>